drupal-modules/features_cleanup/README.md

 Features Cleanup
 ----------------
-Features Cleanup is a module that is to be used as an addendum to Features (http://drupal.org/project/features).
-Features does a good job of capturing and reverting existing components (fields, panels, etc), it does not do a good job of deleting existing database components that are not defined in a feature.
+Features Cleanup is a module that is to be used as an addendum to [Features][1]. does a good job of capturing and reverting existing components (fields, panels, etc), it does not do a good job of deleting existing database components that are not defined in a feature.

 Features Cleanup is bridges this gap.
 Being a potentially dangerous module (Features Cleanup can irrevertibly delete database components), Features Cleanup